Physics Trivia Questions

 A strong physics quiz can include Newton's laws, energy, force, motion, mass, acceleration, waves, light, electricity, magnetism, atoms, space, famous physicists, and basic formulas or units.
 The theme stays effective because it can balance school-level principles with wider scientific curiosity, giving players a mix of direct facts, concept recall, and recognizable real-world science.

-If you enjoy Physics trivia, also try Language and Technology on Trivia Gauntlet.
+If you enjoy Physics trivia, also try Spelling and Language on Trivia Gauntlet.